Email Graphic Design Basics HTML Email Dimensions

 Delivra uses an intuitive user interface to let anyone create elegant, converting emails.

-With features like our Email Previewer, which allows you to see what your subscribers will see before clicking send, to A/B testing which layout or design element generates the greatest engagement, Delivra has what you need to take your email marketing efforts to another stratosphere.
+With features like our Email Previewer, which allows you to see what your subscribers will see before clicking send, and A/B testing, which allows users to test a layout or design element to see which generates the greatest engagement, Delivra has what you need to take your email marketing efforts to another stratosphere.

-In addition, we have a support and design team that work as an extension of your team.
+In addition, we have a support and design team that works as an extension of your team.

-Ready to see the Delivra Email Marketing and Marketing Automation Platform?
+Ready to see the Delivra Email Marketing and Marketing Automation Platform and what it can do for you?
+Then make sure to request a demo today.